chinapedia/wikipedia.abstract.en/Page/Charybdis.md

 Description

-Strait_of_Messina.jpg The sea monster Charybdis was believed to live under a small rock on one side of a narrow channel.
+The sea monster Charybdis was believed to live under a small rock on one side of a narrow channel.
 Opposite her was Scylla, another sea monster, that lived inside a much larger rock.[1]
 The sides of the strait were within an arrow-shot of each other, and sailors attempting to avoid one of them would come in reach of the other.
 To be "between Scylla and Charybdis" therefore means to be presented with two opposite dangers, the task being to find a route that avoids both.
 Three times a day, Charybdis swallowed a huge amount of water, before belching it back out again, creating large whirlpools capable of dragging a ship underwater.
 In some variations of the story, Charybdis was simply a large whirlpool instead of a sea monster.

 The theoretical size of Charybdis remains unknown, yet in order to consume Greek ships the whirlpool can be estimated to about 23 meters (75 ft) across.
 Charybdis has been associated with the Strait of Messina, off the coast of Sicily and opposite a rock on the mainland identified with Scylla.[2]
 Were Charybdis to be located in the Strait of Messina, it would in fact have the size to accommodate the whirlpool.
 A whirlpool does exist there, caused by currents meeting, but it is dangerous only to small craft in extreme conditions.

 Genealogy

-A later myth makes Charybdis the daughter of Poseidon and Gaia[3] and living as a loyal servant to her father.Strait_of_Messina,_cariddi.JPG as seen from the village of Torre Faro]]
+A later myth makes Charybdis the daughter of Poseidon and Gaia[3] and living as a loyal servant to her father. as seen from the village of Torre Faro]]

 Mythology